Soviet Navy: Interwar period (1922–1941)

 In subsequent years, 133 submarines were built to designs developed during Malinin's management.
 Additional developments included the formation of the Pacific Fleet in 1932 and the Northern Fleet in 1933.
 The forces were to be built around a core of powerful s.
-This building program was only in its initial stages by the time the German invasion forced its suspension in 1941.
+New shipyards were also built in the Arctic (notably at Molotovsk - renamed Severodvinsk after 1957), in the Far East and in the interior at important industrial centers that could be reached by canal from the open sea.
+This construction involved an estimated 120,000 slave laborers at Molotovsk alone.
+Nevertheless, the building program was only in its initial stages by the time the German invasion forced its suspension in 1941.
+As of 1939, the so-called "Big Fleet Program" envisaged a navy of 699 ships totalling over 2.5 million tons plus hundreds of auxiliary vessels totaling another half a million tons.
+However, most of the envisaged large ship construction programs were never completed.

 By the end of 1937, the biggest fleet was the Baltic Fleet based at Leningrad, with two battleships, one training cruiser, eight destroyers including one destroyer leader, five patrol ships, two minesweepers, and some more old minesweepers.
 The Black Sea Fleet at Sevastopol included one battleship, three cruisers, one training cruiser, five destroyers, two patrol ships, and four minesweepers.
 The Northern Fleet operating from the shores of Kola Bay and Polyarny was made up of three destroyers and three patrol ships, while the Pacific Fleet had two destroyers, transferred east in 1936, and six patrol ships assembled in the Far East.

-The Soviet Navy had some minor action in the Winter War against Finland in 1939–1940, on the Baltic Sea.
-It was limited mainly to cruisers and battleships fighting artillery duels with Finnish forts.
+However, on the whole, the modernity of the fleet was limited.
+In 1940 only one cruiser (Molotov) was radar-equipped, and hydroacoustic submarine detection equipment was only deployed on the first Soviet ships in that year.